geopython/pycsw/README.rst

 pycsw is Open Source, released under an MIT license, and runs on all major platforms (Windows, Linux, Mac OS X).

-Please read the docs at https://pycsw.org/docs for more information.
+Please read the docs at https://pycsw.org/docs for more information!